adriennereyes/UPlan/README.md

 # UPlan - A planner web application project for CS375
-# Remember to create a .env file in server for connecting to database
+# Remember to create a env.json file for connecting to database